Gender Identity Discrimination In The Workplace

 However, even if you live in an area with no local laws against employment discrimination for gender identity, you are protected by federal laws.
 The Equal Employment Opportunity Commission (EEOC) now includes gender identity discrimination under Title VII of the Civil Rights Act.
 Among other things, this Act outlaws sex discrimination in the workplace.
 In 2014, the EEOC ruled that these protections also extend to issues of gender identity.

-An Employment Lawyer Can Review Your Case for Free
+An Employment Lawyer Can Review Your Case

 Gender identity discrimination can be subtle and the legal aspects are often confusing.
 If you believe you have experienced workplace discrimination because of your gender identity, our Collin County discrimination lawyer can help.
 Dan A. Atkerson has been handling employment discrimination cases in North Texas for over 38 years.
 He knows how difficult dealing with any kind of discrimination can be and so he handles every employment case personally.

 If you have experienced gender identity discrimination in the workplace in Plano, Frisco, McKinney, Allen or any of the surrounding Dallas areas, our employment law firm can help.
-Contact us online or call our office at (214) 383-3606 to schedule a free consultation.
+Contact us online or call our office at (214) 383-3606 to schedule a consultation.